Why we love Cornwall in the winterPosted by Bethany Walton on Updated on

 “I’m a big fan of South Cornwall as it’s full of historic woodland walks.
 My personal favourites include the magical Luxulyan Valley near the Eden Project, which is dotted with remnants of the area’s mining heritage.
 Or The Restormel Trail near Lostwithiel winds through ancient woodland before finishing at the Duchy of Cornwall Café, where a delicious lunch overlooking Restormel Castle is a must.”

 Feel at home in a traditional Cornish pub

 Sometimes there’s nothing better than shrugging off your winter coats as you enter the warmth of a traditional Cornish pub.
 With plenty of local ales and ciders on tap and the specials boards brimming with homecooked delights, it’s a great way to get a true taste of Cornwall.
 Take a seat near the roaring fire to warm up post-walk and settle in for an afternoon of delicious food while your four-legged friends cosy up next to you.
 Or grab a pack of cards and entertain little ones long into the afternoon with rounds of rummy.
 For those looking for a warming lunch after a walk on the north coast, Philippa from our Concierge Team recommends the delightful St Kew Inn and The Maltsters Arms in Chapel Amble, or stop by The Millhouse in Trebarwith Strand for a traditional Sunday roast.

-When it comes to West Cornwall recommendations, our Marketing Manager Josh is our go-to.
+When it comes to West Cornwall recommendations, our Head of Portfolio Operations Ashley is our go-to.
 He offered The Ship Inn in Porthleven as the best spot for storm watching with a bite to eat.
 Positioned on the famous Porthleven Harbour, it’s a great spot to watch stormy seas roll in.

 Appreciate the beautiful scenery